mbarkhau/lib3to6/README.md

 ```

-Of course this does not cover every aspect of compatability.
+Of course this does not cover every aspect of compatibility.
 Changes in APIs cannot be translated automatically in this way.

 An obvious example, is that there is no way to transpile code